How to use Jira Software for Deployment Management?

 3 Key Practices Highlighted In The Itil4 Management Practices

-Zooming on the Deployment Management practice, there are several deployment techniques available: Phased Delivery, Continuous Delivery, Big Bang Deployments, etc.
+Zooming on the Deployment Management practice, there are several deployment techniques available: Phased Delivery, Continuous Delivery, Big Bang Deployments, etc. If you want to understand and learn how to choose between them, I recommend the article David wrote, 8 Deployment Strategies Explained and compared.

 In this article, we will focus on improving Continuous Delivery by tracking CI/CD Deployments in Jira.
 Some can also call it "Agile Release Management".